terrywbrady/UsingAppScript/README.md

 - Call the test function from the new menu
 ![screenshot](screenshots/screen6.jpg)

+***
+# Trigger Restrictions
+- When installing an onOpen() trigger or other special triggers some [restrictions](https://developers.google.com/apps-script/guides/triggers/) apply to what your script can do
+- You may need to simplify the actions performed with a trigger and defer them to a user-driven action
+- If you see unexpected behavior in your scripts, evaluate if one of these restrictions has applied

+***
 # Adding Custom HTML to Your Script
 - In the script IDE, create a new html file named "Sidebar.html"
 ```